RajeshPatkarInstitute/RpISE-Terminal/README.md

 ### void show(char ch);

-    This function prints the character in it's argument at the current cursor location.
+    This function prints the character in its argument at the current location of the cursor on the screen.

 ### void hide();
 ### void hideC();